Crown Resorts: Government inquiries

-In February 2021 an inquiry by New South Wales deemed crown unfit to hold a gaming license.
-Meaning that gaming would not be allowed at Crown Sydney saying that Crown facilitated hundred of millions of dollars worth of money laundering in Crown Perth and Crown Melbourne.
+In February 2021 an inquiry by New South Wales deemed Crown unfit to hold a gaming license.
+Meaning that gaming would not be allowed at Crown Sydney saying that Crown facilitated hundred of millions of dollars' worth of money laundering in Crown Perth and Crown Melbourne.
 And that junket operators who brought high-rollers in were linked to organized crime.
 It also stated Crown used a $2 shell company Riverbank Investments Pty Ltd and another company called Southbank for money laundering.
 On 22 February 2021 it was also reported that Victoria would establish a royal commission into Crown Melbourne.
 Western Australia has also announced an inquiry into Crown and has banned Crown from using overseas junket operators in Crown Perth.

 In March 2022 the Royal Commission issued its final report concluding that the company is unsuitable to run its Perth casino, but was given two years to return to suitability under the watch of an independent monitor.
 Crown Resorts responded in a statement released to the Australian Stock Exchange, acknowledging the findings and promising to work with the government to reach compliance.

 In May 2022, Crown Resorts was fined $80m for illegally accepting Chinese bank cards in its casino in Melbourne.
 The transactions were falsely classified as hotel services.
 This fine ensured that Crown Resorts was stripped of its revenue derived from the process.

+In July of 2025, the Gaming and Wagering Commission of Western Australia recommended that Crown Perth keep its gaming license after adequate remedial efforts were made to make the casino compliant with government gaming regulations.
+Crown Resorts had also made changes within their corporate governance to return themselves to good standing within the framework of Australian gaming regulations.

+Internal investigations

+In December 2023, the company launched an internal investigation into allegations that its chief executive officer, Ciaran Carruthers, had intervened and permitted patrons to gamble despite them having been blocked by security.
+The first alleged incident occurred on 25 November 2023 when Carruthers was claimed to have allowed an intoxicated woman access the Victoria facility's gaming floor.
+The second incident alleges he allowed a patron into the premises who has been subject to a one-year ban for bringing a minor into a casino area.
+Chief Legal and Compliance Officer for Crown Resorts Limited, Anthony Pearl, confirmed the internal review in accordance with "governance protocols" that were laid down in reform recommendations from the company's 2021 license review.

+In February 2024, the internal investigation ended, and Carruthers was cleared of the allegations.
+The Victorian Gambling and Casino Control Commission had been conducting its own probe into the alleged actions of Carruthers but told the Australian Financial Review it is satisfied with Crown Resorts Limited’s handling of the matter.